 The ILOs are kept in eLumen under the "Default Program."
 The Course Learning Outcomes of General Education classes, as defined by the General Education workgroup of the Curriculum Committee, map to appropriate ILOs in this Default Program within eLumen.
 Faculty gather and enter assessment data into eLumen for these classes every semester.
 Every spring semester, the SLO Committee reviews the mapping of CLOs to ILOs and writes an analysis report based on the disaggregated reports of ILO performance.
 This report is shared with key stakeholders (e.g., disciplines with courses that map to ILOs that are underperforming such as the math department for quantitative competency).
+Changing the ILOs requires a conversation between the SLO Committee and a specially convened workgroup of faculty.
 The ILOs are as follows: